How to REALLY clean your watch

 1. Remove the watch from its bands

 Some will come off by pressing a button to detach their bracelet from the watch head, whilst others will need a screwdriver to release the bracelet from the watch head.
-If you can’t, be careful not to get the watch wet as you it could cause permanent damage.
+If you can’t, this is likely the case with some metal bracelet watches, be careful not to get the watch wet as you it could cause permanent damage.

 2. Get a bowl in soapy water